at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/README.md

 Query 5: final analysis

 What this set of queries does:
-- four temporary tables are created from the above four queries
+- four temporary tables (temporary tables are typically used to store intermediate results during a session to perform more complicated queries; in my case, it's necessary because I'm evaluating results from four separate queries) are created from the above four queries
 - sums the number of times each user has received a probability of "high", "moderate", and "uncertain" in a separate temporary table
 - based on how many times a user has been ascribed a particular probability, a final probability is produced as a simple list of user id and a probability of "high", "moderate", and "uncertain"
 - this final analysis doesn't evaluate based on any new criteria, but rather, integrates all of the prior four queries for a holistic analysis